manuel-serrano/hop-tutorials/rss/step4/README.md

 It is now time to complete our RSS multi-lingual, multi-feed reader.

+  1. Most RSS feed declare their language.
+Whem present, this information is to be found in the `stream.head.language` property.
+Modify `rss.js` so that when the language is declared filter it out to extract the ISO 639 code.
+When the declaration is abstent, we will assume the English language.
+Pass that language information to the `feed` function that builds the feed graphical element.
+  2. In Question 1, we have prepared a translation function.
+As client code are not allowed (*) to randomly request third party services, we will use the Hop server as a proxy to the remote MyMemory services.
+Modify the `trans.js` module to turn the function `translate` into a service.
-  1. Modify the `rss.js` file of Question 3, to call the translation function of Question 1, and to change the content of the summary when the translation succeeds.
+  3. Modify the `rss.js` file of Question 3, to call the translation service with the source language (question 4.1) and the target language.
+  4. Check the result of the translation, on success, update the News display.
-  2. Add another button next to the translation to restore the original summary.
+  5. Add another button next to the translation to restore the original summary.
 *****************************************************************************